erikj/presentations/design-build-web-apis/slides/intro.md

 ## "In Reality"

 - Narrative: linear approach
-- Book: loops of iteration, jump back and forth between modeling, design and implementation
+- In practice: loops of iteration, jump back and forth between modeling, design and implementation

 !SLIDE